-If you were granted refugee status, you must apply for your green card (permanent residence) 1 year after receiving refugee status.
+If you were granted refugee status, you are eligible to apply for a green card (permanent residence) one year after receiving refugee status.
 Your spouse and children will also need to apply for a green card if they were admitted to the United States as refugees.
 If you are a refugee, you may apply for a green card if you have:

 - Been physically present in the United States for at least one year after being admitted as a refugee;

 - Not had your refugee admission terminated; and

 - Not already acquired permanent resident (green card) status.

 You are not required to apply for a green card; however, it may be in your best interest to do so.
-You may no longer qualify for asylum status with the right to remain permanently in the United States if country conditions change in your home country or you no longer meet the definition of an asylee due to changed circumstances.
+You may no longer qualify for asylum status with the right to remain permanently in the United States if country conditions change in your home country or you no longer meet the definition of a refugee due to changed circumstances.
 What’s more, permanent residents have a path to U.S. citizenship.

 To apply for a green card, each family member must file a separate Form I-485, Application to Register Permanent Residence or to Adjust Status.
 There is no cost to file Form I-485 as a refugee.

-Note: When permanent residency is granted, you will have your adjustment of status date recorded as the day you entered into the United States as a refugee.
+Note: When your green card is granted, you (and derivative family members) will have your adjustment of status date recorded as the day you entered into the United States as a refugee.